Unitech/pm2/README.md

 $ pm2 [list|ls|l|status]
 ```

-To get more informations about a specific process :
+To get more details about a specific process:

 ```bash
 $ pm2 describe 0